Fall 2023: ON LEAVE

 Professor Hannah Farber specializes in the political economy of colonial North America, the early American republic, and the Atlantic World.
-Her manuscript, Underwriters of the United States, is under contract with the Omohundro Institute of Early American History and Culture.
-It explains how the transnational system of marine insurance, by governing the behavior of American merchants, influenced the establishment and early development of the American republic.
+Her first book, Underwriters of the United States (Omohundro Institute of Early American History and Culture/UNC Press, 2021) explains how the transnational system of marine insurance, by governing the behavior of American merchants, influenced the establishment and early development of the American republic.

-Hannah Farber is co-organizer (with Andrew Lipman) of the Columbia University Seminar on Early American History and Culture.
+Hannah Farber is a series editor for American Beginnings, 1500-1900, at the University of Chicago Press, and a frequent co-organizer of the Columbia University Seminar on Early American History and Culture.

-[Under Contract:] Underwriters of the United States, Omohundro Institute of Early American History and Culture
+Underwriters of the United States: How Insurance Shaped the American Founding, Omohundro Institute of Early American History and Culture/UNC Press, 2021

 "'Hamilton:' Who Tells Your Story?"
 Public Books, co-author Derek Miller, Feb.
 13. 2019.

 "Sailing on Paper: The Embellished Bill of Lading in the Material Atlantic, 1720-1864," Early American Studies, Vol. 17, No. 1 (Winter 2019).

 *John M. Murrin Prize for best article published in EAS in 2019.

 "Unrevolutionary Bastardy," review of The Low Road by Bruce Norris, The Junto: A Group Blog on Early American History, May 16, 2018.

 "State-Building After War's End: A Government Financier Adjusts his Portfolio for Peace," Taking Stock of the State in Nineteenth-Century America, Journal of the Early Republic, Vol. 38, No. 1 (Spring 2018): 67-76.